ekrose/drrank/README.md

  **DRrank** provides the functionality to estimate a prior distribution using a variation on Efron (2016)'s [log-spline deconvolution](https://academic.oup.com/biomet/article-abstract/103/1/1/2390141?redirectedFrom=fulltext) approach, which uses an exponential family mixing distribution with density parameterized by a flexible B-th order natural  cubic spline.

 To estimate the prior, generate an instance of the `prior_estimate` class with each unit's estimated latent attribute, $\hat{\theta}_i$, and its associated standard errors.
-You also have the option of supplying an inverse transform in case the $\hat{\theta}_i$ have been transformed to stabilizes variances.
+You also have the option of supplying an inverse transform in case the $\hat{\theta}_i$ have been transformed to stabilize variances.
 The appropriate inverse transform for the ranking name-specific contact rates in Kline, Rose, and Walters (2023), for example, is $f(x) = sin(x)^2$.
 The inverse transform function should be vectorized.

 ```python
 from drrank_distribution import prior_estimate